 Joseph H. Reniers holds a degree in mechanical engineering from the United States Naval Academy and a Masters in Business Administration from the University of Chicago Booth School of Business.
-He has served as Vice President - Human Resources since March 2010.
+He has served as Vice President - Supply Chain since April 2012 and served as Vice President - Human Resources from March 2010 to April 2012.
 Prior to joining the Company, he was a management consultant with McKinsey & Company serving a wide variety of industrial clients.
 Prior to joining McKinsey, he served as a nuclear power officer in the Navy.